hhageBA/rnaseq-qc/README.md

-RNASEQ-QC is a pipeline that can be used for the quality control analysis of RNA sequencing data obtained from an organism with an available reference genome and annotation.
+RNASEQ-QC is a quality control analysis pipeline for RNA sequencing data obtained from an organism with an available reference genome and annotation.

 STAGES: